 7. Wet blending

 Wet blending is one of the hardest, if not most advanced techniques for blending paint.
-Wet blending is the mixing of two paint colors directly on the model, while both paints are still wet.
+The wet blending approach is the mixing of two paint colors directly on the model, while both paints are still wet.

 The hardest part about wet blending is maintaining control.